infojunkie/blog/_posts/2021-08-15-zoom-recording-upload.md

 - Finally, a JSON Web Token is needed to access the file recordings, which Zapier does not support short of generating a "forever" token and storing it in the zap's action settings.
 This presents security and maintenance issues that I preferred to avoid.

 # Second attempt: AWS Lambda
-I regretfully abandoned this approach, and decided to bite the bullet and write new code to perform my function.
+I regretfully abandoned the Zapier approach, and decided to bite the bullet and write new code to perform my function.
 For deployment simplicity, I chose to write it using the [serverless Node.js framework](https://www.serverless.com/) and to host it on AWS Lambda.

-# Getting started: The Zoom API
+# Planning the function
 The Zoom API provides webhook notifications about events in a Zoom account.
 To setup a webhook integration, I created a Zoom Marketplace app of type JWT (JSON Web Token) and added to it an event subscription for the [Recording Completed event](https://marketplace.zoom.us/docs/api-reference/webhook-reference/recording-events/recording-completed).
 Each event subscription accepts a single webhook endpoint, which is the URL of the AWS Lambda HTTP endpoint.

-# Planning the function
 The plan of the function is thus:
 - Upon reception of the webhook,
 - Don't continue unless it's a legitimate course meeting